Sampling-aware Adversarial Attacks Against Large Language Models: Experiments

 \subsection{Experimental setup}

-To collect distributional data, we first run the standard (sampling-unaware) optimization algorithms and store all intermediate prompt candidates $q_{adv,i}$.
-After the attacks have concluded, we sample and judge $n$ model completions for each step, creating a set of $T\times n$ responses per attack run. \textbf{Attacks.} We use AutoDAN \citep{liu2023autodan}, BEAST~\citep{sadasivan2024fast}, GCG \citep{zou2023universal}, and PAIR \citep{chao2023jailbreaking} as they have shown high attack success rates and query efficiency.
-Our baseline setup mirrors the hyperparameters and evaluation setups in the original papers and includes a single greedy generation after optimization has concluded.
-To evaluate the tail-aware objective, the optimization processes are left untouched, but the greedy generation is replaced with up to 50 (in some cases 500) samples from the model.
-For more details, please consult \autoref{sec:hyperparams}. \textbf{Models.} We investigate four robust state-of-the art open-weight models: Gemma 3 1B~\citep{team2025gemma}, Llama 3.1 8B~\citep{grattafiori2024llama}, Llama 3 8B protected by Circuit Breakers~\citep{zou2024improving}, a strong defense, and a ``deeply aligned" variant of Llama 2 7B~\citep{qi2024safety}. \textbf{Dataset \& judging.} Results are reported for the first 100 prompts of HarmBench \citep{mazeika2024harmbench}.
-All completions are judged with StrongREJECT, a judge specifically designed to reduce false positives which achieves state of the art agreement with human raters~\citep{souly2024strongreject}.
-We use the local version based on a finetuned Gemma 2 model which returns a normalized harm score $\in[0,1]$. \textbf{Metrics.} We report the expected empirical harm score over a dataset $\gD$ of approximation quality $K=1$ for $n$ samples as $s_{harm@n} = \E_{q \sim \gD} \left[ \gA_1(q, n) \right]$.
-Most existing work reports ``Attack Success Rate" (ASR), which is computed by thresholding the achieved harm score at some threshold $t$~\citep{zou2023universal,chao2023jailbreaking,andriushchenko2024jailbreaking,boreiko2024realistic,sadasivan2024fast}.
-Within our general framework, this corresponds to the special case\footnote{As illustrated in \autoref{sec:asr-at-k}, some existing attacks report results with $n>1$, but generally do not consider the implications when comparing to other methods.}: $h^{\star}(Y)=\mathbf{1}_{h(Y) > t},\; n = 1$.
-Our results also hold for this thresholded setting, which we report as $\text{ASR}@n$ with $t=0.5$.
+To collect data, we first run the standard (sampling-unaware) optimization algorithms and store all intermediate prompt candidates $q_{adv,i}$, before sampling with temperature 0.7 and judging $n$ model completions for each step.
+This yields a set of $T\times n$ responses per attack run.
+While this initial data collection is fairly costly, it allows us to flexibly explore various sampling schedules post-hoc. \textbf{Attacks.} We use AutoDAN \citep{liu2023autodan}, BEAST~\citep{sadasivan2024fast}, GCG \citep{zou2023universal}, REINFORCE-GCG \citep{geisler2025reinforce}, and PAIR \citep{chao2023jailbreaking} as they have shown high attack success rates and/or high efficiency.
+The baseline setups mirror the hyperparameters and evaluation setups in the original papers and include a single greedy generation after optimization has concluded.
+We leave the optimization processes untouched, and explore sampling-aware alternatives to the algorithms' standard $(T, \mathbf{n})$ schedule.
+For more details, please consult \autoref{sec:hyperparams}. \textbf{Models.} We investigate four robust state-of-the art open-weight models: Gemma 3 1B~\citep{team2025gemma}, Llama 3.1 8B~\citep{grattafiori2024llama}, Llama 3 8B protected by Circuit Breakers~\citep{zou2024improving}, a state-of-the-art defense, and a ``deeply aligned" variant of Llama 2 7B~\citep{qi2024safety}. \textbf{Dataset \& judging.} Results are reported for the first 100 prompts of HarmBench \citep{mazeika2024harmbench}.
+All completions are judged with StrongREJECT, a judge specifically designed for low FPR and nuanced analysis~\citep{souly2024strongreject}.
+This model returns a normalized harm score $\in[0,1]$. \textbf{Measuring attacker budget.} As proposed by \cite{boreiko2024realistic}, we consider an adversary constrained by a fixed compute budget, measured in FLOPs, to ensure hardware-agnostic evaluation.
+Furthermore, FLOPs are likely a reasonable proxy for the cost of running hosted models and limit the impact of implementation details between attacks, which may be more or less optimized for wall-time, peak memory usage, or memory bandwidth.\footnote{Realizing commensurate wall-time speed-ups requires batching generations and inference optimizations like speculative decoding to avoid memory bottlenecks during autoregressive generation.} In all experiments, we track FLOPs using commonly used approximations from \citet{kaplan2020scaling}: $\text{FLOPs}_\text{fwd}\!=\!2\cdot N_{params}\!\cdot\!\left(N_{input}\!+\!N_{output}\right)$ and $\text{FLOPs}_\text{bwd}\!=\!4\cdot N_{params}\!\cdot\!\left(N_{input}\!+\!N_{output}\right)$.
+We carefully take into account KV caching and other optimizations to ensure fair and accurate comparisons across different attacks, models, and prompts. \textbf{Metrics.} We report results for the average harm score $\mathcal{H} = \mathbb{E}[\mathcal{H}_i]$ and attack success rate $\text{ASR} = \mathbb{E}[\text{ASR}_i]$ over our dataset, using a threshold of $\tau=0.5$ to determine ASR.
+To ensure fair assessments across methods, we report these values \textit{controlled} by query ($\mathcal{H}_q@n$ and $\text{ASR}_q@n$), or FLOP budget ($\mathcal{H}_b@B$ and $\text{ASR}_b@B$).
+In experiments directly comparing different models, we match on FLOPs normalized by parameter count.
+This avoids putting smaller models at a disadvantage as attacking them requires fewer resources per iteration/sample and also aligns with prior studies, which usually match hyperparameters like iteration count.
+In \autoref{sec:false-positives}, we investigate the effect of false positives using human-provided labels for a subset of our data.